1. World Rankings of Australian Universities

 Why world rankings are flawed

-- World rankings don't consider student ratings or graduate salaries for example (since they can't be compared across countries.
+World rankings don't consider student ratings or graduate salaries for example.
+These stats can't be effectively compared across countries.
 The rankings really just measure academic prestige and how much research universities publish.

 2. Australian University Rankings

 The most reliable Australian university rankings are from Uni Reviews Australia.
 They use Australian data on course ratings and graduate salaries.
 University performance is measured in a balanced way that focuses on education quality.

 Universities are rated on 3 performance indicators (reputation, ratings, results).
 Scores are added to get overall rankings.

 Reputation is measured by how well a university has done in world university rankings.